SoliEstre/DOCTRE.js/README.md

 <br />

-- `Element.alive(jhotColdOrString, matchReplacer = {})`
+- `Element.alive(jholyStringOrCold, matchReplacer = {})`
-: Converts the JHOT string or array to a DocumentFragment and adds it.
+: Converts the JHOLy string or array to a DocumentFragment and adds it.

-- `Element.alone(jhotColdOrString, matchReplacer = {})`
+- `Element.alone(jholyStringOrCold, matchReplacer = {})`
-: Converts the JHOT string or array to a DocumentFragment and sets it as the child node (overwrite).
+: Converts the JHOLy string or array to a DocumentFragment and sets it as the child node (overwrite).

 <br />